Full Semester Programs

 As with some of the other countries, there are quite a few locations to choose from so the first step would be to narrow down which part of the country you want to be in.
 The capital city of Dublin has the most options for students to choose from: Trinity College, University College Dublin (UCD), Dublin City University (DCU), and Maynooth University.
 Of those four, Trinity is most centrally located as it sits right in the heart of the downtown area; both UCD and DCU are located a little outside of downtown Dublin but still within the city itself; Maynooth is about 30 minutes outside of Dublin by train but has a traditional “Irish” feel to it.
 Outside of Dublin, students can choose to study in Galway or Limerick – if you’re interested in a traditional Irish city feel, these two would be perfect for you!
 If you're interested in an internship, CAPA's Dublin program offers a study and internship combination.
 Interested in giving back to the community?
 Consider IPSL's study abroad and service-learning combo program.

 Like England and France, students interested in Italy have a lot of programs to choose from.
 If you really want to improve your Italian language skills, EF’s language program would be the best option.
-If you’re interested in art, the University of Georgia’s Cortona, Italy program offers options for arts majors (in the past, professors from the Art school have taught there as well—making it easier for those in trickier arts majors like Illustration to spend the full semester overseas), and the Studio Art College International (SACI) program is perfect for painting, photography, art history, etc. If you’re interested in architecture, ISI offers an architecture-specific program for students in Florence.
+If you’re interested in art, the University of Georgia’s Cortona, Italy program offers options for arts majors (in the past, professors from the Art school have taught there as well—making it easier for those in trickier arts majors like Illustration to spend the full semester overseas), and the CIS Abroad Florence University of the Arts program is perfect for art students as well.
+If you’re interested in architecture, ISI offers an architecture-specific program for students in Florence.
 Hartt students might find courses at IES Abroad's Milan program.
 You can find general studies courses at other institutions in Florence, Milan, Rome, Siena, and Tuscania through AIFS, API, CIEE, and CIS Abroad.
 Interested in an internship?
 Consider CAPA's study and internship combination program in Florence.

 As with other programs, there are certain options for specific academic interests and general studies programs.
 CIEE’s program with the University of Amsterdam offers more general classes for students interested in different subjects or electives.
 SIT's program gives students the opportunity to study international perspectives in sexuality and gender.